Spanish FA call meeting over president's forced kiss – DW – 08/21/2023

 When Hermoso stepped up onto the podium to receive her winner's medal and be congratulated by FIFA President Gianni Infantino, Spain's Queen Leticia and the RFEF president, Rubiales first kissed her on the cheek.
 Then he grabbed the 33-year-old by the head and kissed her on the mouth.

 "What was I supposed to do?
 I didn't like it," Hermoso said afterwards during a post-match livestream.
-Her reaction was mild in comparison to the reactions of some others.
+Her reaction was mild in comparison to those of some others.

 "It should not be assumed that kissing without consent is something that just happens," Spain's equality minister, Irene Montero wrote on X, the social media platform formerly known as Twitter.